2023 marks the Festival’s Golden Anniversary!

 Today the Festival is held over 17 days at the start of October in this miniature Victorian spa town at the foot of Ilkley Moor – surrounded by beautiful countryside – but only fifteen minutes from Leeds Bradford airport and a stone’s throw from Haworth, Harrogate, Leeds and Bradford.
 The Festival is supported by Arts Council England and Bradford Metropolitan Council and is proud to have University of Leeds Cultural Institute as our Higher Education Partner.

 Each year around 250 events take place in a variety of venues across the town and beyond.
-And Festival events are no longer confinded to October, with special events taking place across the year and an annual poetry festival, Words in the City now a regular part of Spring in Leeds.
+And Festival events are no longer confinded to October, with special events taking place across the year.